 Loose mounting slots

-Important: Avoid twisting, which can break the seal.
+Avoid twisting the toilet, which may break the seal.

 Tighten bolts evenly